About the Journal

 You are encouraged to consult the journal Publication Ethics and Publication Malpractice Statement, section “Reviewer,” for a summary of the main duties expected of reviewers.
 The Statement can be found at: https://bit.ly/2RcpkVq

-In general terms, you are asked to judge the paper in terms of its novelty, relevance, and adherence to accepted academic publication standards.
+In general terms, you are asked to judge the paper in terms of its novelty, relevance, and adherence to accepted academic publication standards, based on a series of aspects and elements outlined in the evaluation form.
 We recommend you be as precise as possible when making your comments and suggestions.
 Apart from the feedback given in the evaluation form, and if you consider it necessary, you may also include comments on the margins of the manuscript itself.

 Please bear in mind that if the paper presents many language mistakes which make reading difficult, you are not required to correct them.
 You just should indicate this flaw to the authors so that they submit the paper to proofreading.
 Papers that are finally recommended for publication are also checked by our copyeditor.